OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/program.md

   of the outcome of the coding sprint during the GAP/Sage days (Nicolas)

 ## Steering committee (to be held during WP6 workshop or before/after?)
--Data Management plan
+- Data Management plan
--Adoption of final Consortium Agreement
+- Adoption of final Consortium Agreement
 - etc

 ## Brainstorms and coding sprints